jtobin/jtobin.github.io/_posts/2016-02-16-encoding-independence-statically.md

-Gabriel Gonzalez famously wrote about freeness in an [oft-cited article](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html) about free monads, John de Goes wrote a compelling piece on the topic in the excellent [A Modern Architecture for Functional Programming](http://degoes.net/articles/modern-fp/), and just today I noticed that Chris Stuccio had published an article on using [Free Boolean Algebras](http://engineering.wingify.com/posts/Free-objects/) for implementing a kind of constraint DSL.
+Gabriel Gonzalez famously wrote about freeness in an [oft-cited article](http://www.haskellforall.com/2012/06/you-could-have-invented-free-monads.html) about free monads, John De Goes wrote a compelling piece on the topic in the excellent [A Modern Architecture for Functional Programming](http://degoes.net/articles/modern-fp/), and just today I noticed that Chris Stucchio had published an article on using [Free Boolean Algebras](http://engineering.wingify.com/posts/Free-objects/) for implementing a kind of constraint DSL.
 The last article included the following quote, which IMO sums up much of the *raison d'être* to exploit freeness in your day-to-day